AbductiveLearning/ABLkit/docs/Intro/Reasoning.rst

    used when determining consistency between your prediction and candidate returned from knowledge base.
 This can be either a user-defined function or one that is predefined.
-Valid predefined options include “hamming”, “confidence” and “avg_confidence”.
+Valid predefined options include “hamming”, “confidence”, “avg_confidence”, “similarity” and “rejection”.
    For “hamming”, it directly calculates the Hamming distance between the predicted pseudo-label in the data example and candidate.
-For “confidence”, it calculates the confidence distance between the predicted probabilities in the data example and each candidate, where the confidence distance is defined as 1 - the product of prediction probabilities in “confidence” and 1 - the average of prediction probabilities in “avg_confidence”.
+For “confidence” and “avg_confidence”, it calculates the confidence distance between the predicted probabilities and each candidate, defined as ``1 - product`` and ``1 - average`` of the candidate's per-symbol probabilities respectively.
+For “similarity”, it compares candidates against the geometry of the model's embeddings (requires the ABLModel to populate ``data_example.embeddings``; see ``A3BLModel`` in the MNIST Addition example for a reference implementation).
+   For “rejection”, it combines the confidence distance with a candidate-complexity penalty so that shorter candidates are favored when scores are close.
    Defaults to “confidence”.
 - ``idx_to_label`` (dict, optional), a mapping from index in the base model to label.
    If not provided, a default order-based index to label mapping is created.